qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/plugins.rst

     FcgidInitialEnv QGIS_PLUGINPATH "/opt/qgis-server/plugins"

 Moreover, a basic HTTP authorization is necessary to play with the HelloWorld plugin previously introduced.
-So we have to update the Pache configuration file a last time:
+So we have to update the Apache configuration file a last time:

 .. code-block:: apache